Ozi-cheri/auto-sphere/README.md

 * Click on deploy tab and connect to GitHub.

-* Search for you repo and click on the one you want to deploy.
+* Search for your repo and click on the one you want to deploy.

 * Scroll down, select manaul deploy and choose main branch.